nitraminap/nitraminap-test-albwr-tracker/README.md

 ### Lorule Castle Trials

-This setting tells the tracker whether the option to skip the Lorule Castle Trials was selected in the randomizer.
+This setting tells the tracker how many trials need to be completed to open the Lorule Castle Trial Door and whether the option to skip the Lorule Castle Trials was selected in the randomizer.
 This setting slightly alters the logic needed to reach the Final Boss fight, as the player won't need to complete the trials.

 ### Dark Room Lamp Requirement